MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsOnlineUser.md

 - `ResourceAccount` - to query for app endpoints or resource accounts.
 - `Guest` - to query for guest accounts.
 - `SfBOnPremUser` - to query for users that are hosted on-premises (available from January 31, 2023, in the latest TPM versions at that time).
-- `Unknown` - to query for a user type that is not known.
-(This AccountType is being renamed to IneligibleUser)
+- `IneligibleUser` - to query for a user type that is not known.

 ```yaml
 Type: UserIdParameter